mikedilger/mosaic-spec/docs/filter.md

 A filter is a binary structure used within the [Core Protocol](protocol.md).

-It is defined as a contiguous sequence of type-selector pairs.
-Some selector types specify a count or length within their value.
+It is defined as a contiguous sequence of selectors.
 Each selector restricts the set of records that the filter matches.
 For an event to pass the filter, it must pass all the selectors.

-Selector types MUST not be used more than once within a filter.
+Most selectors are narrow (e.g. it must be one of the listed authors).
+Some selectors are wide (any record after a given timestamp).
+Filters SHOULD include at least one narrow selector in order to narrow down the set of matching events to something reasonable.
+Software MAY reject filters that do not comply with this requirement.

 Filters can be up to 65536 bytes long maximum, but this size may not be possible given other constraints.

-Filters SHOULD include at least one narrowly-tailored selector in order to narrow down the set of matching events to something reasonable.
-Software MAY reject filters that do not comply with this requirement.
+Most types of selectors should only be used once, and provide for multiple values.
+Tag selectors can be used multiple times, once for each type of tag.

 The following selectors are defined: